ArtlessAvian/ArtlessAvian.github.io/about.md

 In my time away from classes and game development,
 I regularly play Super Smash Bros.
 Melee.
-To a lesser degree, I also play Tetris and Dungeon Crawl: Stone Soup.
+To a lesser degree, I also play the other Smash games, Tetris, and Dungeon Crawl: Stone Soup.